 The Protestant Bibles on the other hand, open up for another interpretation that is more vulgar than the Vulgate.
 The three things: eagle, serpent and ship share the attribute that they don't leave any trace, and neither does a visit to a young woman.
 This interpretation is very common today(2) and also explains why the next verse concludes that "Such is the way of an adulterous woman": »Such is the way of an adulterous woman; she eateth, and wipeth her mouth, and saith, I have done no wickedness« (Proverbs 30:20).

-Unfortunately the latter interpretation destroys the connection with the conclusion at the bottom of the sheet, which sounds: »Alles fleysch ist heuw / vnd all synn glory / wie die blum des ackers.
+Unfortunately the latter interpretation destroys the connection to the conclusion at the bottom of the sheet, which sounds: »Alles fleysch ist heuw / vnd all synn glory / wie die blum des ackers.
 Das heuw ist außgedort / vnd die blum ist gefallen / wann der geyst des herren hat inn sy geblasen.
 Das volck ist warlich heuw.
 Das heuw ist außgedort / vnd die blum ist gefallen Aber das wort des herren bleybt in ewigkeit«.

 This is from Isaiah 40:6-8: »The voice said, Cry.
 And he said, What shall I cry?
 All flesh is grass, and all the goodliness thereof is as the flower of the field: The grass withereth, the flower fadeth: because the spirit of the LORD bloweth upon it: surely the people is grass.
 The grass withereth, the flower fadeth: but the word of our God shall stand for ever"«.
 It's because of quotes like this that Death is often portrayed with a scythe.